 - In Babylon 5, the Brakiri solar system contains only one comet with a period of 200 years.
 The comet is considered a death omen (and the focus of the season five episode "Day of the Dead").
 As a result, the Brakiri don't even like comets to be mentioned.

 - In the television series Beauty and the Beast, a comet was blazing in the sky the night billionaire Elliot Burch is murdered by operatives of his rival, Gabriel.
 Father marks the occasion by quoting Shakespeare: "When beggars die there are no comets seen; The heavens themselves blaze forth the death of princes."

 - In Silver Nemesis there is a comet with a period of 25 years that, according to the Doctor, really does bring misfortune: it's actually an alien superweapon that somehow (ahem) wound up in a solar orbit.
 He cites the the two World Wars and the assassination of JFK as the results of the last three times it came near Earth.

 - Game of Thrones: Red comet during the Season 2 episode "The North Remembers" coincides with birth of dragons and return of Magic, though everyone interprets it differently.

 Mythology & Religion

 - In a rare example of a comet being a good omen, some scholars believe that the Star of Bethlehem was one.
-Others discount this because of said stigma of comets being doom omens.
-The most recent theory assuming it happened at all, is that it was an alignment of several stars.
+Others discount this because of said stigma of comets being doom omens, instead assuming that the event (assuming it actually happened at all) was an alignment of several stars.

 - In the Dungeons & Dragons adventure module X2 Castle Amber, the appearance of a blazing red comet over Averoigne causes an NPC to become a deadly monster.